ewephoric/ewe-topia/NoDCI.md

 - The "Freddy Fazbear's is Closing" newspaper at the end of FNaF 2 never mentions anything about dead children.
   - The Bite of 87' is not brought up either.
+- The DCI seemingly aren't brought up or mentioned again after FNaF 2.
+Given how much respect and delicacy Scott puts on William's victims, as well as the themes of the series in general, it would be unlikely for him to neglect a whole set of victims and leave them without a proper conclusion.